 What Have We Learned?

-Apple makes it easy for you to encrypt your iPhone or any other iOS 11 device.
+Apple makes it easy for you to encrypt your iPhone running iOS 14 or your iPad running iPadOS 14.
 All it takes is a few taps on your iPhone’s screen, and in less than a minute, all the information you have stored on your iOS device is encrypted.

 Even United States government agencies, like the Federal Bureau of Investigation and the National Security Agency, can’t crack Apple’s encryption.
 Actually, even Apple can’t crack the encryption – it’s just that good.

-What all this means is that your personal and business-sensitive information are safe if you have it stored on your iOS device and protected by a passcode, Touch ID or FaceID.
+What all this means is that your personal and business-sensitive information is safe if you have it stored on your iOS device and protected by a passcode, Touch ID, or FaceID.
 Even if you lose your device, or even if it’s stolen, your data is safe.